yanqingyao1994/DODet/README.md

 @misc{cheng2021,
-  title={Anchor-free Oriented Proposal Generator for Object Detection}, author={Gong Cheng and Jiabao Wang and Ke Li and Xingxing Xie and Chunbo Lang and Yanqing Yao and Junwei Han}, year={2021}, eprint={2110.01931}, archivePrefix={arXiv},
+  title={Anchor-free Oriented Proposal Generator for Object Detection}, author={Cheng, Gong and Wang, Jiabao and Li, Ke and Xie, Xingxing and Lang, Chunbo and Yao, Yanqing and Han, Junwei}, year={2021}, eprint={2110.01931}, archivePrefix={arXiv},